-Optionally, an actuator can be mounted on the zone valve (19).
-This offers you the possibility to close the zone valve time-controlled.
+Optionally, an actuator can be mounted on the zone valve (11).
+This offers you the possibility to close the valve in a time-controlled manner.

-The Regudis W-CE dwelling station is available in different performance ranges and versions (see charts in the appendix).

-The performance ranges differ in terms of the size of the heat exchanger.
+The Regudis W-HTE GT dwelling station is available in different performance ranges.
+The performance ranges differ due to the size of the heat exchanger (see chart in the appendix).